-The signal collected by the lens from the laser illumination of the particles near the spray is transmitted through the optical fiber bundle to the Detection Module.
+The signal collected by the lens near the plasma/flame is transmitted through the optical fiber bundle to the Detection Module.
 The optical cable splits before entering the detection module.
-One end of the cable contains the alignment fibers while the other one contains the central $400\mu m$ fiber.
-Light transmitted through the central fiber is imaged on a Si photodetector.
-Signal from the photodetectors are linearly amplified and filtered.
-Finally, the signal is send to the acquisition card of the computer to be analysed.
+One end of the cable contains the alignment fibers while the other one contains the central 400μ m fiber.
+Light transmitted through the central fiber first passes through a custom-made dichroic mirror and through interference band-pass filters.
+It is then imaged on two Si photodetectors.
+Signals from the photodetectors are linearly amplified and filtered.
+Basically, the dichroic mirror splits the IR optical spectrum; any wavelength under 900 nm is reflected (in our case, light is going to detector #1) while the rest of the spectrum is passing through the dichroic mirror towards detector #2.

-Another fiber is added to the bundle with the CSM (Cold Particles Sensor).
+Another fiber could be added (as an option) to the bundle with the CPS (Cold Particles Sensor) option.
 The fiber is used for illumination of the particles.